-- Amount of cash paid as a down payment;

-- · Existence of recourse provisions;

-- Credit standing of the buyer;

-- Age and location of the property;

-- Cash flow from the property;

-- Payments by the buyer to third parties; - Other amounts paid to the selling institution, including current or future contingent payments; - Transfer of noncustomary consideration (i.e., consideration other than cash and a note receivable); - Other types of financing involved with the property or transaction; - Financing terms of the loan (reasonable and customary terms, amortization, any graduated payments, any balloon payment); - Underwriting inconsistent with the institution's underwriting policies for loans not involving OREO sales; and - Future subordination of the selling institution's receivable.
+- Amount of cash paid as a down payment; - Existence of recourse provisions; - Credit standing of the buyer; - Age and location of the property; - Cash flow from the property; - Payments by the buyer to third parties: - Other amounts paid to the selling institution, including current or future contingent payments; - Transfer of noncustomary consideration (i.e., consideration other than cash and a note receivable); - Other types of financing involved with the property or transaction; - Financing terms of the loan (reasonable and customary terms, amortization, any graduated payments, any balloon payment); - Underwriting inconsistent with the institution's underwriting policies for loans not involving OREO sales; and - Future subordination of the selling institution's receivable.

-Although ASC Subtopic 610-20 does not include the prescriptive minimum down payment requirements in ASC Subtopic 360-20, the amount and character of a buyer's equity (typically the down payment) and recourse provisions remain important factors when evaluating criteria (a) and (e).
+The amount and character of a buyer's equity (typically the down payment) and recourse provisions remain important factors when evaluating criteria (a) and (e) under ASC Subtopic 610-20.
 Specifically, the buyer's initial equity in the property immediately after the sale is an important consideration in determining whether a buyer is committed to perform its obligations under criterion (a).
 Furthermore, the buyer's initial equity is a factor to consider under criterion (e) when evaluating the collectability of consideration that the institution is entitled to receive from the buyer.